-Protected by copyright, including for uses related to text and data mining, for 30%-40% of non-Hodgkin's B cell lymphomas (NHL) and manifesting an estimated annual global incidence of 150000 for DLBCL is the immunochemotherapy regimen R-CHOP, which combines rituximab (anti-CD20 monoclonal antibody) with phosphamide, doxorubicin, vincristine, and prednisone.
-This therapeutic regimen has demonstrated notable success, achieving a cure rate of over two-thirds of patients, thereby emphasizing the pivotal role of rituximab in the R-CHOP protocol.2 However, a substantial challenge arises in treating patients with & DLBCL aged over 70, who frequently present 3 with additional medical conditions such as heart failure, thus rendering them intolerant to anthracycline or unable to adhere to planned doses and schedules due to associated toxicity.
+for 30%-40% of non-Hodgkin's B cell lymphomas (NHL) and manifesting an estimated annual global incidence of 150000 cases.
+The established first-line treatment regimen R-CHOP, which combines rituximab (anti-CD20 monoclonal antibat) phosphamide, doxorubicin, vincristine, and prednisone.
+This therapeutic regimen has demonstrated notable success, achieving a cure rate of over two-thirds of patients, thereby emphasizing the pivotal role of rituximab in the R-CHOP protocol.
+However, a substantial challenge arises in treating patients with DLBCL aged over 70, who frequently present with additional medical conditions such as heart failure, thus rendering them intolerant to anthracycline or unable to adhere to planned doses and schedules due to associated toxicity.
 4-6 Therefore, there is an urgent need to explore alternative, effective, and personalized therapeutic approaches.